 In the event of a snow day, the student teacher should call the Clinical Field Supervisor if an observation was scheduled for that day.
-BLE and TESOL Option 1 and CAS candidates are required to make-up snow days.
-If there is a delay to the start time due to inclement weather candidates are required to arrive at the same time as the teachers, not the students.
+Candidates are not required to make-up snow days.
+However, they should arrive at the same time as faculty if there is a delay to the start time due to inclement weather.